victoriaNine/xvthTriad/README.md

 - Gamepad support (with the Gamepad API)
 *Update: Dropped as it doesn't enhance the UX.
 Partial support is still available.*

+Todo:
+- Migrate to Vue.js for performance
+- Use WebWorkers for AI calculations and asset loading

 ## Technologies used
 ### Heavy-lifting
 - [Backbone](http://backbonejs.org)